hpssjellis/particle-photon-on-cloud9/README.md

 particle webhook creat myhook3.json

-particle webhook list
+particle webhook list      lists your webhooks and the webhook number

-particle webhook delete
+particle webhook delete           needs the webhook number

-particle list
+particle list         lists your devices

+particle subscribe mine    shows the traffic to and from your device